John Tillman Lamkin

 John Tillman Lamkin (also spelled John Tilman Lamkin) (July 17, 1811 - May 19, 1870) was a Southern United States politician who served in the Confederate States Congress during the American Civil War.

+Biography

 Lamkin was born in Augusta, Georgia, the son of William and Keziah Hart Snead Lamkin.
 He married Thurza Ann Kilgore in Georgia on November 14, 1835.
 He was admitted to the Georgia Bar in 1833.
-He lived in Louisiana and Texas before settling in Mississippi, and was admitted to the Mississippi bar in 1838.
+He lived in Louisiana and Texas before settling in Pike County, Mississippi, and was admitted to the Mississippi bar in 1838.

-In November 1863 he was elected to serve in the House of Representatives of the Second Confederate Congress, and from May 2, 1864 to March 18, 1865 he served on three committees: commerce, patents, post offices and post roads.
+Initially opposed to secession, Lamkin ran for a seat in the First Confederate Congress in 1861, but lost to John J. McRae.
+He then enlisted in the army, and was elected as captain of company E, in the 33rd Mississippi Infantry Regiment.
+In November 1863 he ran for Congress again, and was elected to serve in the House of Representatives of the Second Confederate Congress.
+In office from May 2, 1864 to March 18, 1865 he served on three committees: commerce, patents, post offices and post roads.
+Lamkin's region of Mississippi was less supportive of the war effort after 1863, and as their representative Lamkin opposed the Davis administration's proposals and supported every peace initiative that came before the Confederate Congress.

-Lamkin died in Pike County, Mississippi at the age of 58, and is buried in Woodlawn Cemetery in Summit, Mississippi.
+Lamkin resumed the practice of law after the war, and died in Pike County, Mississippi at the age of 58.
+He is buried in Woodlawn Cemetery in Summit, Mississippi.

-He related to the descendant family of Wilkins.